 The ACMA’s role

-We are responsible for enforcing the SIP regime.
-If a provider does not meet its SIP obligations, we have a range of enforcement mechanisms available, for example formal warnings or directions to comply.
+We are responsible for enforcing the SIP obligations.
+If a provider does not meet its SIP obligations, we have a range of enforcement mechanisms available; for example, formal warnings or remedial directions.

-We have started a national register of SIPs and their service areas.
+We also maintain a national register of SIPs and their service areas.
 It includes the location of all superfast broadband service areas and the SIP that is responsible.